 It is not unusual for meditators to experience what you are going through.

-Swami Kriyananda offers the following suggestions on concentration from his book, Rays of the One Light:
+Swami Kriyananda offers the following suggestions on concentration and mastering a still mind in meditation from his book, Rays of the One Light:

 “The devotee, to protect the candle flame of his concentration from the gusts of restlessness, must try to banish from his mind all images, all worldly scenes, the words of others, the remembered episodes in his life, all thought of physical pleasures, his plans for the future.
 Nothing must tempt him to stray from his fixed purpose while his soul calls to God.